 Resources for Teachers/Librarians

 PowerKnowledge Life Science offers an extensive array of resources to help librarians and educators most effectively use this online resource.
-From curriculum correlations and promotional materials, to lesson plans and printable research logs for your students, you will find all the tools you need to support both your colleagues and your grade 3 to 6 users here.
+From curriculum correlations and promotional materials, to lesson plans, usage statistics, and printable research logs for your students, you will find all the tools you need to support both your colleagues and your grade 3 to 6 users.
 Click any link on the left navigation of the Resources for Teachers/Librarians page to explore the many resources available to librarians and educators.

 At PowerKnowledge Life Science, we are committed to ensuring that our products are accessible to all users, including persons with disabilities.